Kodrick/oddisy_documentation/oddisy-documentation/docs/Getting_Started/creating-a-new-project.md

 :::

-After creating your new Project, Oddisy's welcome screen will appear.
+After creating your new Project, Oddisy's Welcome Screen will appear.
 Click on the Project to open it and begin editing.

 ![Create Project](../../static/img/getting_started/welcome_screen.JPG)